codingneverends/Project_VQA/Papers/SecondSet/Readme.md

 # VQAMixup_perprint

-VGG16 (pre-trained on ImageNet) as the visual/image model (IM) Single layer GRU with word embedding as the question/text model (TM).
+VGG16 (pre-trained on ImageNet) as the visual/image model (IM)
+<br/>Single layer GRU with word embedding as the question/text model (TM).

 ### ........